Warlord77/bingo-hacks/README.md

 # bingo-hacks
 Block Chain based transaction verifier which we built for clashhacks 2017 in the track hyperlocal delivery.
 # Features
- Built to prevent wrong person.
+ Built to prevent delivery to wrong person.
  #
  Denial Of Delivery.
  #
- Privacy.
+ Privacy Issues.
  #
  Verification by the seller.
  #